joseprupi/cosine-similarity-comparison/README.md

 * Python 3.11.2

 To generate the random vectors:
-* Execute the all the cells from the tools/generate/generate.ipynb notebook
+* Execute the cells from the tools/generate.ipynb notebook

 To generate the C++ results:
 ```